vidstack/captions/README.md

 We recommend using [SubtitlesOctopus](https://github.com/libass/JavascriptSubtitlesOctopus) for SSA/ASS captions as it supports most features and is a performant WASM wrapper of [libass](https://github.com/libass/libass).
-You'll need to fall back to this implementation on iOS Safari (iPhone) as custom captions are not possible.
+You'll need to fall back to this implementation on iOS Safari (iPhone) as custom captions are not supported there.

 ## Types